 Pest insects vary throughout the country and cause more problems in some places than in others.
 In the humid South, pests thrive in turf and damage crops, gardens and ornamentals.
 Pests such as chinch bugs and grubs eat grass roots and cause numerous problems for homeowners who want a lawn without visible damage.

-Colorado has a dry, arid climate and fewer insect pests to destroy the turfgrass.
+Some regions have a dry, arid climate and fewer insect pests to destroy the turfgrass.
 However, pests learn to adapt to any environment.
 Billbugs and white grubs are found in the state and can damage turf or attract skunks and other foragers.
 The wildlife causes a mess of its own as the animals dig up yards in search of insects in the soil.

 Homeowners and lawn care professionals target turf pests with insecticides.
 These products range in strength and may only target specific pests by using minerals, chemicals, organic compounds or other ingredients.
 Insecticides are divided into groups based on their modes of action.

 Inorganic pesticides have been around the longest and contain minerals as the active ingredients.
 They have a slow killing mode of action and are used primarily in the structural pest control market.
 Some types of inorganic pesticides include: